 I have met brides with very different tastes, body shapes, budgets and priorities.
 I have designed and made so many different styles of wedding ensemble I can’t possibly describe them all; from boned corsets with beading, hooped skirts and historical touches; an understated satin shift; or ethereal draped and layered silk Georgette.
 Almost always I love the dress design we come up with together and almost always I get an effusive thank you letter afterwards or a tearful and happy bride at her last fitting.
 “You understood me, this is perfect, I feel amazing, I feel comfortable, this is the most beautiful dress in the world.”

 My job is to create a costume, a ceremonial garment.
-Not to transform my clients into anything they are not, but to bring to the foreground a bride’s real, hidden, inner-self.
+Not to transform my clients into anything they are not.
+I aim to bring to the foreground a bride?s real, hidden, inner-self.
 My dresses set free, for just one Cinderella day, all our inner princesses, be that princess a medieval maiden, ultra modern fashionista or subtle, classic, English rose.
-But however successful your wedding dress is at making you beautiful, confident and happy it is not, despite all those positive, warm bubbly emotions, all of mum’s tears when ‘the dress’ is found, it is NOT the most beautiful dress in the world.
+But how ever successful your wedding dress is at making you beautiful, confident and happy, it is not, (despite all those positive, warm bubbly emotions, all of mum’s tears when “the dress” is found), it is NOT the most beautiful dress in the world.
 And no one else wants it.
 Harsh, I know, but true.

 Think how many weddings you have been to?
 How many of those dresses do you honestly remember in any detail?
-Unless you are a recent bride or a bride-to-be yourself then wedding dresses really are just a haze.
+Unless you are a recent bride or a bride-to-be yourself, then wedding dresses really are just a haze.
 Fifty percent of the people at your wedding are male, and for the most part not that interested in fashion.
-Of the female half left, another 25% aren’t interested because bridal fashion has moved on too much since their own wedding day for them to understand the nuances of each choice you made.
+Of the female half left, another 25% aren’t interested because bridal fashion has moved on too much since their own wedding day.
+They don’t have the context to be able to understand the nuances of each choice you made.
 The last section, your best friends and contemporaries will almost certainly have different tastes to you.
 While they might honestly love your dress on you, they wouldn’t be seen dead in it themselves on their wedding day.

 There will be a few people who’s opinions seem to matter too much to ignore.
 Your mother, your best friend, your fiancé who has said: “Please don’t wear anything big and puffy!”
-There is advice to be given here but I will touch on this aspect again in another post.
-I have heard too often a client say “I don’t want that style/colour/neckline” because she believes others will think X, Y or Z of her if she wears it – even though it is the best style for her and she secretly loves it.
-I suppose some people might think X, Y or Z, or A or B or even M!
+(For advice on considering your mum’s opinions in wedding planning see this blog post.)
+I have heard too often a client say “I don’t want that style/colour/neckline” because she believes others will think <insert opinion here> of her if she wears it.
+Even though it is the best style for her and she secretly loves it.
+I suppose some people might think X, Y or Z, of your dress choice!
 But so what?